sabbirquince/Team-Affair/README.md

 1. Navigation that has home link that can bring the viwer from anywhere to home page;
 2: Loads a number of teams to home page;
 3: Details can be viewed by clicking on 'Explore' button out of loaded teams;
-4: Renders conditional team photo on two genders;
+4: Renders conditional(by gender) team photo on load;